Project Description

-The Liberty Avenue Highway Safety Improvement Program (HSIP) will aim to increase safety for vehicles and pedestrians alike in the Strip District.
-The program will include upgrades and improvements for traffic signals, pedestrian safety , traffic safety, and transit access.
+The Liberty Avenue Highway Safety Improvement Project (HSIP) aims to increase vehicle and pedestrian safety in the Strip District.
+The project will include upgrades and improvements to traffic signals, pedestrian safety, traffic safety, and transit access.

 - Traffic Signal Upgrades